jeffreylanters/unity-entity-component-system/README.md

 }
 ```

-**Notes:** While it is recommended to move as much logic into [services](#Services) and [systems](#Systems), it is possible to let your controller house any functionality.
-If you use the controller for this purpose, try to keep it down to only application wide and core functionality.
+**Notes:** While it is recommended to move as much logic into [Services](#services) and [Systems](#systems), it is possible to let your Controller house any functionality.
+If you use the Controller for this purpose, try to keep it down to only Application wide and core functionality.

 ### Systems